JFF Fertility Grants

 Can I apply for a 2nd grant?
 What steps do I need to take?

-• Yes!
+- Yes!
 You can apply for up to 2 JFF grants.
-Please email Elana Frank the following information without submitting an entirely new application:
+Please email Sarah Shah the following information without submitting an entirely new application:

-• Personal Statment: Add a few sentences in red on top of your (previous) personal statement addressing why you are requiring an additional grant.
+- Personal Statement: Add a few sentences in red on top of your (previous) personal statement addressing why you are requiring an additional grant.

-• Medical – New form required: Please have your physician complete and sign the medical form (download here).
+- Medical – New form required: Please have your physician complete and sign the medical form (download here).
+Please be sure your physician either clearly notes the reason(s)/explanation for the previous failed cycle(s) OR attaches the ovarian/embryo flow sheets.

 Can JFF pay for things like genetic testing or labs done through my clinic?